Scribouilli/toctoctoc/README.md

 npm install
 ```

+3. Set config in `.env` file (see above)

-3. Start the server.
+4. Start the server.
 It will listen on the chosen port defined in your .env file.

 ```sh
 npm start